 Education and Training

 - Postdoctoral Research Associate, Princeton University, 2013-2017

 - MA in Mathematics, University of Hawaii, 2009

 - MS in Mathematics, Sichuan University, 2006

-Statistical inference on stochastic differential equations (including those driven by fractional Brownian motions) with applications in finance, biology and geology.
+- Statistical inference on stochastic differential equations (including those driven by fractional Brownian motions) with applications in finance, biology and geology.
+(Dormant)

-Latent variable models for high-dimensional data with applications in genomics and signal processing, focusing on the relationship between variational Bayes inference and non-parameteric cross-dimensional inference.
+- Latent variable models for high-dimensional data with applications in genomics and signal processing.
+(Inactive)

-I am very grateful in particular to Gerard Letac (Universite Paul Sabatier), Sanat K. Sarkar (Temple U), Armin Schwartzman (UCSD), Donald St. P. Richards (Penn State U), Hong-ming Yin (WSU), Yimin Xiao (Michigan State U), Persi Diaconis (Stanford U) and Wayne Smith (U of Hawaii) for advice and help on my research.
+I am very grateful in particular to Gerard Letac (Universite de Toulouse), Sanat K. Sarkar (Temple U), Armin Schwartzman (UCSD), Donald St. P. Richards (Penn State U), Hong-ming Yin (WSU), Yimin Xiao (Michigan State U), Persi Diaconis (Stanford U) and Wayne Smith (U of Hawaii) for advice and help on my research.